gamma-delta/cogs/README.md

 - `controls` handles player input & controls.
 It works both with polling-style (like ggez) and event-style (like piston) input handling.
 You can query for both state and transitions (aka, detect when the player has *just* pressed a button.)
 - `directions` defines 4-way and 8-way direction enums, as well as helper functions to rotate and flip them.
-- `int_coords` has type definitions for integer-based coordinates.
+- `int_coords` has type definitions for integer-based coordinates

-NOTE: EVENT-STYLE CONTROLS ARE NOT IMPLEMENTED YET!

 ## Why is the crate called `cogs-gamedev`?